ypan23-1876660/CEATestingModel/Doc/components.md

 # Big Component
 **Name**: Data processing\
-**What it does**: Cleaning the data frame in order to train and validate five different models\
+**What it does**: Cleaning the data frame in order to train and validate up to two different models\
 **Inputs**: Raw data frame
 **Output**: Clean data frame